-- A. Violation of any college policy(ies), procedure(s), standard(s), or other college departmental rules and regulations governing the workplace; - B. Conflict of interest; improper activities as defined in College Policy 6Hx28: 1-10 Policy Against Improper Activities; Whistleblower Protection; - C. Conduct on or off campus which that adversely affects the operation of the College or the image of the College in the community; - D. Insufficiency of productivity or, quality of work, or neglect of duty: Isolated incidents or continued pattern of inefficiency, missed deadlines, disorganization, lack of initiative, reduced and/or insufficient productivity, inability or unwillingness to follow procedures/processes or any other performance deficiency that is not meeting acceptable standards; - E. Excessive or habitual tardiness, absenteeism, and/or unauthorized or unexcused absences - 1.
-An unreasonable, or unacceptable number (determined by the supervisor based on operational needs), or frequency of absences (which may include a pattern which that coincides on the day preceding or following the employee's regular days off, absence on the same day of each week or each month, or failure of an employee to obtain prior approval for an absence from work); and/or
+- A. Violation of any college policy(ies), procedure(s), standard(s), or other college departmental rules and regulations governing the workplace; - B. Conflict of interest; improper activities as defined in College Policy 6Hx28: 1-10 Policy Against Improper Activities; Whistleblower Protection; - C. Conduct on or off campus that adversely affects the operation of the College; - D. Insufficiency of productivity or quality of work, or neglect of duty: Isolated incidents or continued pattern of inefficiency, missed deadlines, disorganization, lack of initiative, reduced and/or insufficient productivity, inability or unwillingness to follow procedures/processes or any other performance deficiency that is not meeting acceptable standards; - E. Excessive or habitual tardiness, absenteeism, and/or unauthorized or unexcused absences - 1.
+An unreasonable, or unacceptable number (determined by the supervisor based on operational needs), or frequency of absences (which may include a pattern that coincides on the day preceding or following the employee's regular days off, absence on the same day of each week or each month, or failure of an employee to obtain prior approval for an absence from work); and/or